chrisstonedev/personal-website-11ty/src/cliftonstrengths.md

 ---
 title: CliftonStrengths
-description: CliftonStrengths, formerly known as StrengthsFinder, is a personality and talent assessment developed by Don Clifton and Gallup.
-It is based on a model of positive psychology, defining a total of 34 themes and ranking them for an individual, identifying areas of skill, experience, or interest.
+description: CliftonStrengths is a personality and talent assessment based on a model of positive psychology, defining a total of 34 themes and ranking them for an individual, identifying areas of skill, experience, or interest.
 date: 2023-04-16
 layout: thought.njk
 tags: [ thoughts ]